-- oral tablet with a sensor (Abilify Mycite)
+- Abilify MyCite, an oral tablet containing a sensor

 As with all medications, the cost of Abilify can vary.
 Factors that may affect the price you’ll pay include: